Lightning-Tools/Social-Squared-Bot/README.md

        npm run dev OR yarn run dev

 ```
-Use [ngrok](https://ngrok.com/) to run fulfillment locally serving local http to public https or publish it on Heroku (more on How to run Social Squared Chatbot page).
+[ngrok](https://ngrok.com/) is used to run the app locally serving local http to public https.
+The app is hosted on Heroku. (more on How to run Social Squared Chatbot page).

 The app saves data (support questions, feature requests etc.) to [mlab](https://mlab.com/) which is a fully managed cloud database service that hosts MongoDB databases.